 FINAL: LSU baseball beats Missouri 12-1 with run rule

-COLUMBIA, MO - LSU baseball defeated Missouri 12-1 with a run rule Friday night.
+COLUMBIA, MO - LSU baseball defeated Missouri 12-1 with a run-rule Friday night.

-This game serves as LSU's first SEC win since April 4, as LSU lost two games to Vanderbilt and got swept by Tennessee since then.
+The Tiger bats erupted for 13 hits and four home runs.
+Freshman Steven Milam hit his first career collegiate home run in the third inning, while Hayden Travinski, Brady Neal, and Jared Jones also went yard for LSU.

+On the mound, Gage Jump (3-1) tossed a seven-inning complete game, allowing just one run and striking out 14.

 Trending News